Learn Why You Should Pack Your Bags and Move to Portugal

 National healthcare services are free in Portugal for most of the citizens living there.
 The hospitals and clinics in Portugal services perform a good job when dealing with emergency conditions as well as several recurring procedures like vaccinations.
 Prescribed medicines are available at subsidized prices.
 The public healthcare system is effective since it is government-funded and there is no stress of patient overload.

 Private healthcare of Portugal is also reasonably affordable, which is quite unlike most of the other nations where private healthcare is very costly.
 Expats can easily obtain international health insurance plans to take care of all unplanned medical expenses if residing in Portugal.
 Expat Financial offers some excellent global health insurance plans from several highly reputable providers.
+To know about healthcare system in Portugal check the page.

 8. Low Tax for Expatraites in Portugal